| Copyright | (c) Galois Inc 2015-2018 |

 forcedTakeMemChunks :: forall (w :: Natural).
 MemWidth w => [MemChunk w] -> MemWord w -> [MemChunk w] Source #

-bytes.
-It may also return more than cnt
+less than cnt bytes.
+It may also return more than cnt bytes as

 if a relocation region spans across the break, it will return the